Medical Marijuana FAQ’s

-Please complete the CHANGE OF ADDRESS/LOST CARD form.
+Or if applied by mail, please complete the CHANGE OF ADDRESS/LOST CARD form.
 Submit the form to us and a replacement card will be issued.
 There may be a delay in receiving a replacement card as replacement cards will be processed after all new applicants have been processed and issued cards.

 Q. I received my registry identification card, but my name is misspelled (or has other incorrect information).
 What do I do?

 If the application was completed online you may complete the change form and submit.

 If you completed a paper application, complete the change form and mail to the office.